The Man in the S.U.V.: Production details

-This episode was written and filmed after "A Boy in the Tree", which was aired as the series' third episode.
+This episode was written and filmed after "A Boy in a Tree", which was aired as the series' third episode.
 According to Stephan Nathan, executive producer and writer of Bones, the episode's main focus is misdirection.
 The opening scene featuring a Middle Eastern man driving an SUV, which stops in front of a busy café and explodes, is used to cause the audience to assume that the man was a terrorist.
-The story is one that resembles many real world situations faced by the authorities in the War on Terrorism.
+The story is one that resembles many real-world situations faced by the authorities in the war on terrorism.
 The climactic scene was filmed in University Hall on the campus of Loyola Marymount University in Los Angeles, California.

 Response

 On its original air date in the Tuesday 8:00 pm ET time slot, the series' second episode attracted 7.27 million viewers with 5.7% household rating and 9% household share, and 3.0% household rating and 8% household share among 18 to 49 years old viewers.
 In total viewers, there was a decrease of 33% from the first episode's 10.79 million.
 This was a considerable reduction in viewers compared to an average decrease of 10% to 15% for a new series in its second week.